 Initial Point served as the starting point for mapping out Idaho's boundaries.
 Every point in Idaho is referenced back to Initial Point.

 Did you know that there used to be volcanic action around this area, long ago?
 It's true, and Kuna Caves are still here to prove it.
 Some say that in the past, this cave, along with other caves along a lava tube, used to run underground from a little South of Kuna Cave Road, all the way to the Snake River.
 Some even believe that old nomadic Indian tribes may have used these lava tubes to get to the Snake River underground, but no one has been able to verify this claim.
-Though no longer available to public access, the Kuna Caves are still a large part of Kuna's heritage.
+The Kuna Caves are a large part of Kuna's heritage.

 SNAKE RIVER BIRDS OF PREY NATIONAL CONSERVATION AREA